 - Listerine.
 Though this antiseptic mouthwash is very good at keeping your mouth clean of any infection, it is also very irritating due to the high alcohol content.
 It may over-dry the mouth which greatly impedes the healing process.
 In my opinion, it should only be used in small amounts and in extreme cases.

 - Gly-Oxide / Peroxyl: Another commonly recommended mouth rinse, these peroxide based mouthwashes lift out debris.
-However, these products can weaken your mouths ability to heal naturally.
+However, these products can weaken your mouth's ability to heal naturally.
 This may lead to thrush, dry mouth, and other complications.

 - Provon.
 This is a brand of anti-microbial soap produced by GOJO Industries, Inc. that is commonly recommended by piercing studios.
 It is non-toxic and biodegradable.
 It contains the de-germing agent PCMX (03%) 0.3% chloroxylenol.
 The makers also advertise that it softens hands while cleaning.
-This soap is commonly used in the medical practice due to it's high quality.
+This soap is commonly used in medical practice due to its high quality.
 It can also be used for cleaning healed piercings or jewelry, aiding greatly in the reduction of some piercing-related smells.

 - Satin.
 Highly recommended for new piercings and considered an effective replacement for Provon for those with sensitive skin.
 Anti-microbial soaps containing PCMX (chloroxylenol) are very effective at fighting bacteria, but still very gentle on the skin.

 - Dial / soft soap.
 This is the most commonly used antibacterial soap, so it can easily be found anywhere.
 This brand contains the active ingredient Triclosan, which can be over-drying and irritating to some.
-If you are using an antibacterial soap, try using the sensitive skin version of this product to avoid excess dyes and perfumes.
+If you are using antibacterial soap, try using the sensitive skin version of this product to avoid excess dyes and perfumes.

 - Bactine.
 Although it has fallen out of favor with professional piercers recently, Bactine is still a common part of the aftercare routine for many people.
 This is a liquid antibacterial with an anesthetic quality, containing the chemicals benzalkonium chloride and lidocaine.
 Piercers' concerns include the fact that it can kill healing tissue, as well as harmful germs.
 There is even a warning on the bottle against using the product on open wounds.
-Use with caution, and don't use it if it's from an old bottle, as bacteria has been known to grow inside the container.
+Use with caution, and don't use it if it's from an old bottle, as bacteria have been known to grow inside the container.

 - Sea salt water solution.
-This is natural alternative to chemical antiseptics.
-Dissolve 1/4 a teaspoon of sea salt in eight ounces of warm clean water and then use on a cotton swab to clean your piercing daily.
+This is a natural alternative to chemical antiseptics.
+Dissolve 1/4 a teaspoon of sea salt in eight ounces of warm, clean water and then use on a cotton swab to clean your piercing daily.
 You can also use sea salt water as a soak or compress to help heal irritated piercings.
 Doing this daily can help speed up the healing process safely and effectively.
 Make sure you do not use the salt soak too frequently, as this can over-dry your skin.
-Use only puresea salt with no additives or preservatives, which is available at some supermarkets, vitamin stores, and all health food stores.
+Use only pure sea salt with no additives or preservatives, which is available at some supermarkets, vitamin stores, and all health food stores.
 Note: do not use table salt or epsom salt, these are not the same as sea salt and will cause damage and discomfort to your piercing!

 Never use any harsh chemicals or ointments on your piercing such as: